Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 As Pomboy observed, it's difficult to tell the two lines apart.

-But Now, Change Is in the Air
+But Now, Change Is In The Air

 So, why will that not continue?
 Why will the rest of the world cease to vendor-finance their exports to the U.S., soaking up Treasuries in the process?

 Pomboy believes it will not continue because, for a host of complex reasons, the era of globalization is coming to an end.
-The nationalistic trends already evident with Trump’s election in 2016 are receiving a powerful new impetus from the coronavirus crisis.
-The behavioral changes outlined earlier, in which both corporations and households dramatically trim their spending and have a heightened reluctance to rely on foreign (especially Chinese) supply chains, means there will be fewer exports for the foreigners to vendor-finance.
+The nationalistic trends already evident with Trump's election in 2016 are receiving a powerful new impetus from the coronavirus crisis.
+The behavioral changes outlined earlier, in which both corporations and households dramatically trim their spending and have a heightened reluctance to rely on foreign (especially Chinese) supply chains, mean there will be fewer exports for the foreigners to vendor finance.

 With the changes to corporate and household behavior, and the government as the marginal spender of last resort, the credit proposition for those who would consider buying U.S. debt is not compelling.

 Consequently, Pomboy expects the demand for our federal debt to shrink.
 Indeed, it already has begun to shrink.
-This is evident from another stunning Pomboy chart, plotting the amount of Treasury securities on the Fed’s balance sheet (in other words, bought by the Fed for its own account) over time, vs. the amount held in the Fed’s custody accounts (that is, held by the fed for foreign government purchasers):
+This is evident from another stunning Pomboy chart, plotting the amount of Treasury securities on the Fed's balance sheet (in other words, bought by the Fed for its own account) over time vs. the amount held in the Fed's custody accounts (that is, held by the Fed for foreign government purchasers):

 What just happened, earlier this month, to cause those lines to cross?
 For the first time, the Fed's holdings eclipsed the foreign holdings in the Fed's custody account as the Fed kept adding to its purchases while foreign central banks unloaded some $131 billion of their own Treasuries.